 If you haven't already purchased a block of land, then exiting Narara Ecovillage only involves requesting your shares to be repurchased from you by the Narara Ecovillage Co-operative.
-You may still like to stay in touch and you can do so by remaining part of the Narara Eco Living Network and subscribed to our newsletter.
+You may still like to continue to actively contribute to the broader transformative intention of the ecovillage and we have introduced a small ecovillage business to enable Alumni to retain their sense of belonging.
+This involves paying a small weekly subscription (approx. \$10) and offering 26 hours of voluntary contribution.
+There is always the potential to stay in touch by remaining part of the Narara Eco Living Network (NELN) and subscribing to our newsletter.

-Currently, shares are repurchased at \$1 each so you recoup your full investment.
-There is however an administration fee payable on exit of \$350.
-Share buy backs must be approved by the Board and are considered quarterly.
+Currently, shares are repurchased at \$1 each so you recoup your full investment, less an administration fee payable on exit, currently \$350.
+Share buy-backs must be approved by the Board and are considered quarterly.
 Whilst the Board seek to attend to all share buy-back requests as promptly as possible, there are two rules that come into play when determining the timing of the share buy-back: